medic/cht-interoperability/docs/workflow.md

 #### `POST ${OPENHIM_ENDPOINT}/organization`

 The `Organization` resource in the LTFU workflow represents the Requesting System.
 Before creating an `Organization`, an `Endpoint` must be created.
+The `${ORGANIZATION_IDENTIFIER}` is intended to be randomly assigned by the requesting system.
+It is important to take note of this identifier, as it will be used in future `ServiceRequest`s to identify the requesting system."

 Request